mkunta1/buzzline-05-Mahi/README.md

 - Ruff by Astral Software (Linter + Formatter)
 - **SQLite Viewer by Florian Klampfer**

+## Consumer file
+-Reads data from a local file (patient_feedback.jsonl), process each line and performs sentimental analysis on the feedback provided.
+The consumer stores the processed information into SQLite database.

 ## Producer Generate Feedback messages
 {"patient_id": "12345", "feedback": "The treatment was great!", "timestamp": "2025-10-04 02:00:00"}
 {"patient_id": "67890", "feedback": "I still have some pain.", "timestamp": "2025-10-04 02:05:00"}